-The MIT CSAIL Clinical Decision Making Group is located in and around Room 250 at the Gates end of the new Stata Center, at the corner of Main and Vassar Streets near the northern edge of the MIT campus.
+The MIT CSAIL Clinical Decision Making Group is located in and around Room 250 at the Gates end of the Stata Center, at the corner of Main and Vassar Streets near the northern edge of the MIT campus.
 If you walk in through the entrance nearest this intersection, you pass through a very tall lobby, avoid walking up the beckoning stairs to the third floor, and then see an information/activities desk in front of you.
-Walk past this, and turn to the right into an elevator lobby, but don't take the elevator, because it will not stop at the second floor.
+Walk past this, and turn to the right into an elevator lobby that contains a video art exhibit and a very large mechanical calculator that uses billiard balls.
+Be sure you don't take the elevator, because two of the three elevators will not stop at the second floor.
 Instead, walk diagonally across this small lobby to a short flight of stairs, which leads you to a glass door into the second floor.
-Once past the door, turn right into a corridor, walk past a kitchenette and storage room on your right, and through another glass door into 250.
+Once past the door, turn right into a corridor, walk past a kitchenette and storage room on your right, and through another door (usually open) into 250.
+(If you do need to take the elevator, take only the left-most one, which has a rear door to the 2nd floor.)

 The official MIT Map, above, shows our relation to the vicinity of the MIT campus.
 MIT also provides a larger-scale map from which you can navigate around the campus.